 Diatoms – the jewels of the ocean

 Diatoms are unicellular microscopic algae, with cell walls consisting of silicon dioxide.
 The cell wall has a very specific pattern of tiny pores, allowing exchange of nutrients and waste products.
 Each pattern is species specific.
-It is no surprise that diatoms are referred to as ocean jewels.

 Fossils indicate that diatoms have existed for at least 200 million years.
 The number of diatom species is estimated to around 20 000 – 2 000 000.
 New species are continuously identified and described.

-Place in the ecosystem
+Important in the ecosystem

 Diatoms photosynthesize, but they are also able to uptake small organic molecules.
 Thus, they can survive in darkness without forming resting stages.
 Diatoms contain chlorophyll a and c and, in addition, different carotenoids such as fucoxanthin, which give them a brownish colour.
 They store energy in the form of oil (lipids) and a carbohydrate called chrysolaminarin.